 However, Fivetran uses a batch-based mechanism to move data to destination systems.
 This adds latency to your data pipeline, even if you ingested the data with CDC.

-StreamSets CDC
+StreamSets for CDC Pipelines

 StreamSets is an enterprise data integration platform with multiple CDC connectors to databases such as Microsoft SQL Server, Oracle, MySQL, and PostgreSQL.
 StreamSets Data Collector offers origins that are CDC-enabled right out of the box.